shivannis/xandr-docs-public/xandr-docs/articles/monetize/testing-client-side-impression-tracking.md

 #### View the default response when client-side impression tracking is enabled

-The response shown below is the default returned by Xandr.
+The response shown below is the default returned by Microsoft Advertising.

 > [!NOTE]
 > With client-side impression tracking enabled, the "`content`" field now has an impression tracking pixel appended.